mtfd438/flashPoint/README.md

 ##TODOs
 - Add test for a new user attempting to signing up with an exitisting ID
 - Add robust error logging
-- Add configuration file for URLs and crednetials